Beef cattle are raised throughout British Columbia. B.C. has about 5% of the national beef herd.

 British Columbia ranchers supply beef to local, national and international markets.
-While about 45,000 B.C. cattle are sold as beef into the local market each year, many more are sold to Alberta’s large feedlot and finishing industry, which centers around a readily available supply of feed grain.
+The majority of calves raised in BC are marketed in the fall via auctions to feedlots in Alberta and the US where they will be fed a grain diet and brought up to slaughter weight.
+A small portion of calves remain in BC for back grounding or finishing.
 Beef from B.C. cattle that are finished and processed in Alberta abattoirs is sold as Canadian beef in domestic and international marketplaces.

 Riparian areas are zones of lush, green vegetation that surround wetlands, lakes, streams, and rivers.
 Find out how to manage and improve riparian areas for cattle grazing.

 Forage consists of herbaceous plant material, such as hay or pasture, used to feed domestic animals.
 Find out how to supply cattle with forage crops.

 Learn how to start a new farm, prepare a business plan, or access funding for your agricultural business: